AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 4. Submerge the flow cell in the bucket of cold water and open the flow cell by unscrewing all ten screws.
 5. Clean the flow cell using glass cleaner and paper towels.
 6. While maintaining the flow cell underwater, reassemble the flow cell with proper silicon and wire orientation.
 Screw all 10 screws tightly.
-    - Check that neither the outlet or inlet holes are covered by the silicone piece.
+    - Check that neither the outlet nor inlet holes are covered by the silicone piece.
 The silicone piece can slide around during this step.
-    - Some screws may not slide in easily due to alignment.
-Loosely attach all ten screw, then tighten for better alignment.
+    - Some screws may not slide in easily due to misalignment.
+To bypass this, loosely attach all ten screws, then tighten all for better alignment.
 Use Philips screwdriver.
 7. If air bubbles are trapped, tap the sides of the flow cell with the outlet facing up to allow bubbles to exit upwards.
 DO NOT tap the face as it may damage the surface and decrease visibility in the footage.
 8. Turn off pumps if no experiments are to follow immediately after cleaning.
 If experiments are to follow immediately, switch the dye and coagulant pump on and begin the experiment.